Penrith, Cumbria: Victorian reform, refinement and democratisation (1800–1901)

+The later 19th century saw a flourishing of social life in Penrith, with new buildings to accommodate it: the Agricultural Hall (1870) in Castlegate; the Drill Hall and Concert Hall (1893) in Portland Place; the Exchange Hall in Angel Lane being examples.
+A number of voluntary associations – for example, the Penrith Agricultural Society (1830); the Penrith Farmers' Club (1845); the Literary and Scientific Society (1881) were founded.
+There were many charitable and friendly societies operating.
+Over 80 pubs, a few breweries and various temperance societies catered for a range of tastes.
+Association football was established in South End; rugby in the 1870s (with the team joining the Union in 1885); cricket was established in the 1830s with the United Beacon team being founded in 1866.
+Penrith Swimming Club was formed in 1881 and was based at the River Eamont at Frenchfield.
+Horse -racing (along with hunting) had taken place in the commons area near the Beacon since the 18th Century.
+The enclosure of the ground in 1803 provided the opportunity for the growing middle-class of Penrith, allied with the local gentry, to purchase land (now occupied by Penrith Golf Club) from the enclosure commissioners in 1807 and build a formal racecourse with segregated stands (1814) and a wall (1811) (to keep out socially undesirable people).
+The final race was in 1896.
+Cumberland and Westmorland wrestling took place during the race meets.

 Governance

 There are two tiers of local government covering Penrith, at parish (town) and unitary authority level: Penrith Town Council and Westmorland and Furness Council.
 The town council is based at Church House on Friargate.
 Westmorland and Furness Council also has an office in the town, at Voreda House on Portland Place, which achieved the Passive house standard for energy efficiency in 2024.

 For national elections, Penrith forms part of the Penrith and Solway constituency, which has been represented by Markus Campbell-Savours of the Labour Party since the 2024 general election.

 Administrative history

 Penrith was an ancient parish, which formed part of the historic county of Cumberland from the county's creation in the 12th century.
 The parish was made a local board district in 1851.
 Such districts were reconstituted as urban districts under the Local Government Act 1894.
+In Penrith, the Urban District Council (UDC) carried on the reforming agenda of the Board of Health, and its remit included water and gas supply, oversight of the isolation hospital, the Fire Brigade, ambulances, council housing, parks and public spaces, local highways, education, environmental health, rating and finance.